Pauan/ar/README.rst

 * It's faster!
 Arc/Nu strives to be *at least* as fast as Arc 3.1, and in some cases is significantly faster.
 For instance, ``(+ 1 2)`` was 132.48% faster in Arc/Nu than in Arc 3.1, last time I checked.
-You can view the latest timing tests `here <timing>`_

 * Arc/Nu makes it possible to add in awesome things like namespaces, aliases, and implicit parameters as a library without hacking the compiler.